We are fighters

 Reach Out Today To Find The Help You Need

 If you can’t afford a guilty plea or an ineffective defense on a second or subsequent DUI charge, call a trial attorney who’s more interested in winning your case than negotiating the best possible deal.
 Call 706-621-5166 or email a DUI defense lawyer at Daniels & Rothman in Athens.
-You might be surprised to learn how strong your defense can be.
+You might find it surprising how strong your defense can be.